Bayfield, Missouri

 Bayfield is an extinct town in the southwest corner of DeKalb County, in the U.S. state of Missouri.
-The community was on the Little Third Fork of the Platte River approximately three miles southwest of Clarksdale and one-quarter mile east of the DeKalb-Buchanan county line.
+The community was on the Little Third Fork Platte River approximately three miles southwest of Clarksdale and one-quarter mile east of the DeKalb-Buchanan county line.

 Bayfield had its start ca. 1880 when the Chicago, Rock Island, and Pacific Railway was extended to that point.
 A post office called Bayfield was established in 1886, and remained in operation until 1917.